These highly-effective and easy classroom organization ideas will keep your elementary classroom tidy and running efficiently.

 Related: For more ideas for keeping your teaching life streamlined, see our page of classroom management strategies.

-2. Invest in Chair Pockets.
+Invest in Chair Pockets.

 Chair pockets are great for storing extra supplies that don’t fit into desks or cubbies.

-3. Use Student Cubbies or Mailboxes.
+Use Student Cubbies or Mailboxes.

 Student desks can get rather messy or overloaded with textbooks, notebooks, papers, pencils/pens, etc.

-Student mailboxes are especially useful for placing papers that need to be sent home to parents.
+Using cubbies allows more space for student materials.
+Mailboxes are especially useful for placing papers that need to be sent home.

 Keep student work in file organizers.

 Place on a cork-type board important papers such as the school calendar, parent phone numbers, grading rubrics, dismissal procedures, etc.